developer-zebra/developer-zebra-site/src/stagenow/3-2/about/index.md

 ### Device Support

+> **StageNow supports all Zebra devices running Android 4.x KitKat and later with MX 4.3 or higher**.

-**StageNow v3.2 supports all Zebra devices with the following operating systems and extensions**:
+**StageNow v3.2 has been validated on devices with the following operating systems and MX versions**:

 * Android 8.x Oreo
 * Android 7.x Nougat